It has to be said that the views from this pretty cottage are enough to fall in love with.

 Rentals for this property normally run from Saturday to Saturday in summer months, but there is flexibility so please ask.

 Please, no smoking in the house.

 Although the tap water is safe to drink in this region, most comes from an underground well system.
 We would recommend bottled water for drinking.

-There is a charge of 100 Euros per week for central heating (for cooler times - if needed), which is paid locally to the owner.
+Pool heating and central heating are only available with off season/winter rentals.
+There is a charge of 300 Euros per week for each, which is paid locally to the owner.

 15 mins drive from Villanueva de la Concepción (most facilities, bars, restaurants, shops, banks) in the Antequera region (Province of Málaga)